Measures and their random reals: Randomness and Transformations of Measures

 Reals that are random with respect to some computable probability measure have been called \emph{proper} \citep{zvonkin-levin:1970} or \emph{natural} \citep{muchnik-semenov-uspensky:1998}.

-Obviously no recursive real can be non-trivially random with respect to any¾measure.
-The following observation yields that trivially random reals with respect to computable measures are precisely the recursive reals.
+Obviously no computable real can be non-trivially random with respect to any measure.
+The following observation yields that the trivially random reals with respect to computable measures are precisely the computable reals.

 \begin{proposition}[Levin, \citeyear{zvonkin-levin:1970}] If $\mu$ is a computable measure and $\mu \{x\} > 0$ for some $x \in \Cant$, then $x$ is computable. \end{proposition}